-BUMBLE SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: Kahn Swick & Foti, LLC Reminds Investors with Losses in Excess of $100,000 of Lead Plaintiff Deadline in Class Action Lawsuit Against Bumble Inc. - BMBL
+BUMBLE SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KAHN SWICK & FOTI, LLC REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 of Lead Plaintiff Deadline in Class Action Lawsuit Against Bumble Inc. - BMBL

-NEW ORLEANS, Jan.
-26, 2022 /PRNewswire/ -- Kahn Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until March 25, 2022 to file lead plaintiff applications in a securities class action lawsuit against Bumble Inc. BMBL, if they purchased the Company's Class A common stock directly in its September 2021 secondary public stock offering (the "SPO").
+NEW ORLEANS, LA / ACCESSWIRE / February 28, 2022 / Kahn Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until March 25, 2022 to file lead plaintiff applications in a securities class action lawsuit against Bumble Inc. BMBL, if they purchased the Company's Class A common stock directly in its September 2021 secondary public stock offering (the "SPO").
 This action is pending in the United States District Court for the Southern District of New York.

 What You May Do